 where $I+1=\{a+1:a\in I\}$ for an interval $I$.
-In other words, $D'$ is a diagram obtained by moving the leftmost column of $D$ to the end of the right and placing it one cell up.
-Cells in $D$ and in $D'$ are naturally in bijection and we give a filling $f'$ on $D'$ inherited from the filling $f$ on $D$.
-We define $\cycling (D,f):=(D',f')$.
-See Figure~\ref{fig: cycling} for an example.
-Then the following is well-known.
+In other words, $D'$ is the diagram obtained by moving the leftmost column of $D$ to the rightmost end and shifting it up by one row.
+The cells in $D$ and $D'$ are naturally in bijection, and we define the filling $f'$ on $D'$ by inheriting the filling $f$ on $D$.
+We define $\cycling (D,f):=(D',f')$; see Figure~\ref{fig: cycling} for an example.
+Then the following is a routine exercise.

 \begin{lem} (Cycling rule) Let $(D,f)$ be a filled diagram and $(D',f')=\cycling(D,f)$.
 Then we have

 \end{lem} \begin{proof} For any $w\in \mathfrak{S}_{|D|}$, we simply have

 which gives $\stat_{(D,f)}(w)=\stat_{(D',f')}(w)$. \end{proof}